soniajoseph/soniajoseph/_posts/19-12-05-research-overview.md

 *In progress.*

-This research overview focuses on current researchers with at least two of the following criteria:
+This research overview focuses on current researchers with at least three of the following criteria:
 1. Studying intelligence from both biological and artificial perspectives.
 2. Heavy mathematical/computational focus (including machine learning).
 3. High level of abstraction on Marr's levels.
 4. Focus on data analysis over collection.
 5. Developing neurotechnology.
+6. Philosophical bent.

 # Cross-Institution Groups #
 1. [Theoretical Frameworks for Intelligence](https://cbmm.mit.edu/research/thrusts/theoretical-frameworks-intelligence)